Terry Alderman: 1981–82

-Alderman kept in the Australian side the following summer.
+Alderman kept in the Australian team the following summer.
 In the first Test against Pakistan he took 4/36 and 2/43, helping Australia win.
 The going was harder in the second Test, with 2/74 and 0/37.
 In the third Test Alderman went for 0/62.

 Alderman played in two Tests against the West Indies.
 He took 2/54 and 2/23 in the first match, but is probably best remembered for his batting in the first innings – he joined Kim Hughes when the score was 9/155 and stuck around for 43 more runs which proved crucial.
 Alderman made 10 runs in the 43-run partnership and helped Hughes reach an unbeaten 100, which won him the player of the match.
 He suffered in the second Test, taking 0/73 and 1/46.
 Alderman did not play in the third Test, which the West Indies won.

 He took 37 first-class wickets that summer at 16.94.

 Alderman toured New Zealand in 1982 taking 12 wickets at 30 and was picked for the 1982 tour of Pakistan.
 Australia went with a two-spin attack for the first two Tests and Alderman was left out.
 He returned for the third Test despite barely bowling during the tour, taking 2/144 in an Australian defeat.
 He only took four first-class wickets on tour at 65.

 1982–83: Injury

 Alderman was injured in the first Test of the 1982/83 Ashes.
 He had taken 1/84 in the first innings when there was a pitch invasion.
 Alderman was hit in the back of the head by a member of the crowd, Gary Donnison.
 Alderman recalled, "he ran off, and I could see that there were no police in the vicinity so I attempted to apprehend him."
 Alderman charged at Donnison and tackled him to the ground but fell on his shoulder and injured himself.
 "I can't remember a lot of how I fell ... but I was immediately aware I was injured ... it was very painful indeed," Alderman said.
 "At the time I thought it would just pop back in – little did I know that it would be a year before I could bowl in a competitive match again," he said.
 "I had to learn to swim a mile a day for eight months.
 What is tough in sport, is that if you have a physical injury or problem, no one wants to know you.
 In a way, when I came back, it was like starting another career."

 He took 18 first-class wickets that summer at 19.61.

-Alderman was unable to force his way back into the Australian side over the 1983/84 summer.
+Alderman was unable to force his way back into the Australian team over the 1983/84 summer.
 However 30 first-class wickets at 25.26 saw him picked for the West Indies.